fescrb/kvm-settings/README.md

 `sudo update-grub`

+**Restart the system.** IOMMU is needed for some of the following steps.

 If the switch to AMD happens in the future, the above steps must be changed.
 Look up how.

 The following packages must be installed: